kwilkins/dnd/5e-reference-doc.md

 ### Movement and Distance
 Distance and movement in 5e is a little weird to me because grid diagonals use the same length as a grid side, 5ft.
 This tends to break the idea of distance on a combat grid when targeting from diagonals lets you get 40% more range.
 The DMG offers a suitable alternative rule for diagonals – every other diagonal will cost double the distance; 5, 15, 20, 30, etc<sup>[WM](west-marches/west-marches-reference-doc.md#5e-rules-in-west-marches)</sup>.

+### Dropping to 0 Hit Points
+While I'm not changing anything mechanically from RAW when a character drops to 0 hit points, I like to think your character retains some semblance of awareness of what is happening around them.
+This is more to drive the narrative that if your character gain some hit points to return to the battle you aren't clueless as to what happened or if they end up dying we can give them a final scene or some last words.

 ### Expanded Combat Actions
 These extra options apply to NPCs and PCs equally.
 Remember, there is no set list of possible actions for what your character to do.
 If you’d like to do something that isn’t quite this or isn’t quite that, tell me what you’d like to do!